Nancy Qian

-Nancy Qian (born in Shanghai, China) is a Chinese American economist and currently serves as the James J. O'Connor Professor in the Kellogg School of Management Managerial Economics and Decision Sciences and a Professor by Courtesy at the Department of Economics at Northwestern University.
+Nancy Qian (born in Shanghai, China) is a Chinese American economist and currently serves as the James J. O'Connor Professor of economics at the Kellogg School of Management MEDS and a Professor by Courtesy at the Department of Economics at Northwestern University.
 Her research interests include development economics, political economy and economic history.
 She is a leading development economist and an expert of autocracies and the Chinese economy.

 Early life and education

-Born in Shanghai, Nancy Qian pursued her higher education in the United States, earning a B.A. at the University of Texas at Austin in 2001 and a Ph.D. in economics at Massachusetts Institute of Technology in 2005, where she was advised by Esther Duflo, Abhijit Banerjee and Joshua Angrist.
+Born in Shanghai, Nancy Qian was educated in the United States, earning a B.A. at the University of Texas at Austin in 2001 and a Ph.D. in economics at Massachusetts Institute of Technology in 2005, where she was advised by Esther Duflo, Abhijit Banerjee and Joshua Angrist.
+She was a Harvard Academy post-doctoral fellow at the Harvard Weatherhead Center for International Affairs, where she was mentored by James A. Robinson and Claudia Goldin.

 Career

 After her graduation, she first worked as an assistant professor at Brown University (2005–09) and then at Yale University (2009–13), where she was promoted to associate professor (2013–16), and was a Harvard Academy scholar (2007–09).
 Since 2017 she has been the James J. O'Connor Professor of Managerial Economics and Decision Sciences at the Kellogg School of Management.
 In parallel, Qian has held visiting appointments at Fudan University, New York University, Princeton University, Harvard University and the Booth School of Business.
 She is affiliated with NBER, BREAD, CEPR, ASSA and the Econometric Society.
 Finally, in terms of professional service, she is currently serving on the editorial boards of the Journal of Development Economics, Economica, Journal of the European Economic Association, American Economic Journal: Applied Economics, and the Review of International Organizations.